UnrealArtOptimization/minimal-mistakes/book/ch01-10-intro.md

 So why it is quite useless for us?
 Well...
 It comes to how hard it is to express a cost of a certain feature in fps.
 Let's look at it that way: We have a light, that when we put it on the scene, we drop from 60 to 50 fps, for example.
 A very heavy, shadowed light.
 So if you assume that the cost of this certain light was "10 fps" then placing 5 another lights of this kind will leave us with...
 0 fps?
 No. It certainly doesn't work that way.

-{% include figure image_path="/assets/images/ch01/temp_LightsCostInFPS.png" alt="" caption="*Fig. 1.1* This is a caption under the image.
-It's quite long for a caption, but let's test the feature." %}
+{% include figure image_path="/assets/images/ch01/lights_cost.png" alt="" caption="*Fig. 1.1* Measuring the increasing cost of lights can't be done by subtracting fps." %}

 Time in miliseconds = 1000 ms / frames per second
 For example: